odinuv/web/articles/debugging/backend.md

 {: .image-popup}
 ![Error stack trace](/articles/debugging/stack-trace.png)

+Different frameworks have different stack trace printout tools.
+Some of them are more useful, some of them less.
+Do not be intimidated by the amount of information and try to find *your* PHP files in the stack trace and determine the problem.
+Read the error message too.

+The stack trace is often caused by uncaught exception, always use try-catch around SQL queries and disable debugging mode of the framework in production (use logs).

 ## Concrete error examples
-Now that I told you something about PHP error reporting system, I can proceed to concrete examples.
+Now that I told you something about PHP's error reporting system, I can proceed to concrete examples.
 There is usually two types of actions in the backend: retrieval and display of information and processing of inputs.

-You have to be aware of all the kinds of possible PHP script inputs, because the combination of input parameter values and environment conditions is crucial to trigger errors:
+You have to be aware of all the kinds of possible PHP script inputs and conditions of execution, because the combination of input parameter values and environment conditions is crucial to trigger errors:

 - query parameters (e.g. `/some-route?id=123`)
 - post data (from `<form method="post">`)